Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 Pantograph linkages equalize the axial movement each bellows of a universal assembly.
 The center gimbal ring allows the expansion joint to offset in the opposite plane to the pantograph without the linkage binding.

-The expansion joint is capable of absorbing large lateral movements while the tie rods absorb the pressure thrust load.
+The expansion joint can absorb large lateral movements while the tie rods absorb the pressure thrust load.

 Flexider Bellows Design